 Learn more about the various groups of people that are vital to the success of the Honors Program.
 This page serves as a comprehensive list of all those you may need to contact during your time in the Program.

 For general inquiries contact us at 319-335-1681 | firstname.lastname@example.org or schedule an appointment with a team member below.

 Office Hours (443 BHC): Mondays from 3-5 PM via Zoom or by appointment.

 As the Interim Director, Dr. Hill works on enhancing and supporting educational experiences for honors students through curriculum, experiential learning, academic advisement, and community development.
-Her research addresses twice -exceptional college students (gifted college students living with mental health issues) and how universities can better support these individuals through staff, faculty, advisement, and programming.
+Her research addresses twice-exceptional college students (gifted college students living with mental health issues) and how universities can better support these individuals through staff, faculty, advisement, and programming.

-Dr. Hill’s door is always open for students to visit with her about academics, experiential learning, and life in general.
+Dr. Hill’s door (real or virtual) is always open for students to visit with her about academics, experiential learning, and life in general.
 In her free time, she likes to practice yoga, read fiction, collect vinyl and play it too loud, and travel.

 - University of North Dakota, PhD in Educational Foundations and Research, 2019

 - University of North Dakota, Master of Arts in English, 2011

 - University of North Dakota, Bachelor of Arts in English and Honors, 2008